erikalopresti/virginia-voting-precincts/README.md

 - **2009-2010** - November General, clipped shoreline, split by CD, split by HD
 ## Attributes
 ### Shapefile attributes
-**precinctID** - Corresponds to the GEOID for VTDs in US Census Bureau files.
+**precinctID** - Corresponds to the VTDID for VTDs in US Census Bureau files.
 **precinctCo** - Precinct code.
-Corresponds to the VTDFP in US Census Bureau files.
+Corresponds to the VTDST in US Census Bureau files.
 **precinct** - Precinct name.
 **localityCo** - Locality code.
 Corresponds to the COUNTYFP in US Census Bureau files.
 **locality** - Name of the locality (county or independent city).